-Alternatively, a more recent development is the advent of a Damages Based Agreement, which provides for a “no win no fee” arrangement on the basis of a damages claim, where the solicitor takes a % of the damages recovered or the judgment handed down.
-A more detailed explanation as to how a Damages Based Agreement works can be found here.
-This is also often referred to (particularly in the US) as a Contingency Fee.
+Alternatively, a more recent development is the advent of a damages based agreement, which provides for a “no win no fee” arrangement on the basis of a damages claim, where the solicitor takes a % of the damages recovered or the judgment handed down.
+This is also often referred to (particularly in the US) as a contingency fee.

 Issues you should consider

 So looking at how much a solicitor gets, we have to consider the purpose of a conditional fee agreement and a damages based agreement.
 This is mainly about risk and resources.

 - the client may not want to, or cannot, directly incur legal costs in bringing or defending a claim (although they are far more popular for claimants).
 The client may want to fund the legal costs from the claim itself.